How to participate in the Laurie Dake Challenge

 In this first round, the best ten teams will be selected for the next round of selection.

 Please complete the submission of the assignment and if you have any further question do not hesitate to contact Rosmery Gonzalez

-Teams selected in the Final round will be announced later in April 2018.
+Teams selected in the Final round will be announced in April:

 EAGE invites three team members of each of the finalist university teams to come to the EAGE Conference & Exhibition in Copenhagen to present their findings in front of an expert Laurie Dake Challenge jury.
 Therefore, each team will receive three travel grants (including free registration as a full student delegate during the conference).
 The presentations will be judged by 8 to 10 jury members, all with their own expertise.

 All finalist teams are required to submit their Laurie Dake Challenge Development plans and the presentations a few weeks before the finals.
 The Laurie Dake development plans must include the following:

 • Static reservoir model property modelling